Top 10 Tallest/Highest Trees In The World

 The Flowers are produced in the bunch of 9-15 together, Flowers blossoms between January and May.

 Mountain Ash grows mostly in cool, mountainous areas that receives rainfall over 1000 millimeters (39 inches).
+It’s not biggest but comes under world tallest trees.

 It is a fast growing tree with mean height growth rates in young ranges from 1-2 m (3-6 ft), some can grow more than 2 m for the first 20 years.
 Slowly their growth rates goes down and becomes negative in old age.